toyo30/toyo30/README.md

 -👋 Hi, I’m Minky

--👀 I’m interested in FE
+-👀 I’m interested in FE and how to make whole web-service.

--🌱 I’m currently learning javascript
+-🌱 I’m currently learning javascript.

 -⭐️ I want to make own's service.